FireDragonGameStudio/FmvMaker/README.md

 ![Reference config files to FmvData](Assets/FmvMaker/Textures/FmvMakerDemoData_Reference.PNG)

 Select the FmvVideoObject and set the field "Name Of Start Video" to the filename (without file extension) of the video which you want to be the initial/start video.
+In our example this will be changed to **UniqueVideoName**.
 This data can also be changed later, to react to the players progress.

 ![Set start video entry in FmvVideoView](Assets/FmvMaker/Textures/FmvMakerDemoData_SetStartVideo.PNG)